 The portfolio turnover rate of the Fund is defined by the SEC as the ratio of the lesser of annual sales or purchases to the monthly average value of the portfolio, excluding from both the numerator and the denominator securities with maturities at the time of acquisition of one year or less.
 Portfolio turnover generally involves some expense to the Fund, including brokerage commissions or dealer mark-ups and other transactions costs on the sale of securities and reinvestment in other securities.
-During the fiscal period from May 17, 2021 (commencement of operations) to April 30, 2022, and for the fiscal year ended April 30, 2023, the Fund's portfolio turnover rate was 0% and 11% of the average value of its portfolio, respectively.
+During the fiscal years ended April 30, 2021, 2022, and 2023 the Fund's portfolio turnover rates were 309%, 221% and 246%, respectively, of the average value of its portfolio.